 11. Start paid marketing early

 Most of the time it is good to start paid marketing.
 It will help you understand your market faster.
 Basically, you pay for the speed of getting the needed information.
-But naturally, it is true for every type of rules: there are exceptions.
+But naturally, it is true for every type of rule: there are exceptions.
 If you can build your growth engine early into your product, you might not need it.
+If you don’t know where to begin with paid ads, hire an agency.
+I recommend hiring a specialized marketing agency for SaaS companies.

 12. Don’t lie about your product and never use hidden fees